ethberlinzwei/KnowledgeBase/hackers.md

 # Hackers and team formation

-Hackers of the event, self-organize!!1
+Hackers of the event, self-organize!! (maximum 5 people per team)

 ## Registration